arktic-dev/arktic/default_faq.md

-Email St John with your new question.
+Email StJohn with your new question.